Skip to content

 Modern Slavery Act 2015 Section 54 due diligence (UK) Check whether organisation falls under Modern Slavery Act 2015 - turnover threshold 36 million GBP UK business; vendor due diligence per Section 54 statement requirements: organisation structure, supply-chain mapping, slavery and human-trafficking policies, due-diligence processes, supplier risk assessment, KPIs, training; vendor self-assessment via SAQ Self-Assessment Questionnaire, third-party audit by Sedex SMETA, EcoVadis, IntegrityNext for high-risk vendors Rules Engine

-Due diligence is deterministic based on supplier metadata (country of operation, industry, sub-tier complexity) and SAQ responses - vendors in high-risk jurisdictions (textile, agriculture, electronics in countries with weak labour-rights governance per US TIP Trafficking in Persons Report) trigger mandatory third-party audit; Modern Slavery Act sanctions are reputational (Home Office register, ESG investor disengagement) plus directors' duties under Companies Act 2006 Section 172
+Due diligence is deterministic based on supplier metadata (country of operation, industry, sub-tier complexity) and SAQ responses - vendors in high-risk jurisdictions (textile, agriculture, electronics in countries with weak labour-rights governance per US TIP Trafficking in Persons Report) trigger mandatory third-party audit; Modern Slavery Act sanctions are reputational (Home Office register, ESG investor disengagement) and reach directors' duties under Companies Act 2006 Section 172

 Decision Record